ahmadiehsan/personal_docs/docs/mathematics/linear_algebra/vector.md

 <img src="image24.jpg" style="width:5.41567in" />

-- All of the purple arrows are the same
+- All the purple arrows are the same
-- All of the green arrows are the same
+- All the green arrows are the same
 - The starting point doesn't matter in Vectors
 - The blue arrow completely shows us how adding two Vectors to each other works in the background